RediSearch/redisearch-getting-started/docs/004-query-data.md

    4) "1997"
 ```

-When you *delete* the has the index is also updated, and the same happends when you are using expiration (TTL-Time To Live).
+When you *delete* the hash, the index is also updated, and the same happens the the key is expired (TTL-Time To Live).

 For example put a 20 sedonds expiration time to the James Bond movie: